wadoud01/RT2_assi2/README.md

 roslaunch assignment_2_2022 assignment_2.launch
 Inside the Jupyter Notebook, use the provided widgets and buttons to set the target x and y positions.
 The "Plot" button allows you to visualize the number of reached and canceled targets.

-## Contributing
-Contributions to this assignment are welcome!
-If you have any suggestions, improvements, or find any issues, please feel free to submit a pull request.

-Feel free to modify and customize this code block according to your specifi